Runware/ComfyUI-Runware/README.md

 - **Runware Image Caption**: Generate descriptive text from images for further workflow integration. 🖼️
 - **Runware IPAdapter**: Use reference images to guide the style and content of generated images. 🖌️
 - **Runware IPAdapters Combine**: Combine multiple IP-Adapter inputs for sophisticated image conditioning. 🔗

-🎬
-- **Runware Text to Video**: Generate videos from text prompts using advanced AI models. 🎥
+- **Runware Video Inference**: Generate videos from text prompts using advanced AI models with support for frame images and reference images. 🎬
-- **Runware Image to Video**: Create videos from reference images with optional text guidance. 🖼️➡️🎥

 ---